 Sirius gasped theatrically and placed his hand over his heart, while James pretended to clutch Sirius's shoulder for support.
 "Do my ears deceive me?
 Did dear Reumus just say we would pretend to be innocent?"
 Sirius said with mock hurt and disappointment.

 "I believe he did, mate.
 How could he ever speak of us in such a way?"
 James said in a similar fashion.

-They led her into a compartment and all sat down.
-Remus began speaking with Hermione again.
+Once they found an empty compartment and all sat down, Remus began speaking with Hermione again.
 "So what year are you in?" he asked her.

 "I'm in my seventh year.
 It's kind of strange to be finishing my last year in a completely new environment, I have to admit," she said, close to tears.
 Because that part actually wasn’t a lie.
 It may be the same school, but there will be completely different students.
 Even some of the teachers would be different.

 "Aw don't worry about that.
 We're all in our seventh year as well.
 We'll keep you close and make you feel welcome and comfortable.
 Hopefully you'll be in Gryffindor with the rest of us," Remus said kindly.

 "Gryffindor?" she asked, feigning ignorance.
 She was, after all, from a different school.

 "Well Hogwarts has four houses,” He began.
 “They are Gryffindor-" as he said this James and Sirius pretended to pull out swords and duel.
 Remus rolled his eyes, again, and continued.
 "Ravenclaw, Hufflepuff and Slytherin."

 As he mentioned Slytherin James said, "Slimy gits.”